AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

    - The _counter_start_ must be 0.
    - The _counter_end_ must be greater than the _counter_start_.

-2. For both private and public call requests:
+2. For private call requests:

    - The _counter_end_ of each request must be greater than its _counter_start_.
    - The _counter_start_ of the first request must be greater than the _counter_start_ of the current call.